deepset-ai/haystack-home/content/launch-week/haystack-3/day-5.md

 title: "Day 5: Human in the Loop"
 day: 5
 teaser: Humans + agents, via Hayhooks.
-description: Pause any pipeline for human review, approval, or correction — then resume automatically.
+description: Pause any pipeline for human review, approval, or correction, then resume automatically.
 cta:
   text: Explore Hayhooks
   url: "#"